ArweaveInscription/ArweaveInscription.github.io/README.md

 - Inscriptions must be valid JSON (not JSON5).
 - JSON must have "p", "op", "tick" fields, where "p"="prc-20", "op" is in ["deploy", "mint", "transfer"]
     - If op is deploy, JSON must have a "max" and "burn" field. "lim" is optional.
-If "lim" is not set, it will be equal to "max".
+If "lim" is not set, it will be equal to "max". the minimum mint "burn" fee is 0.001 ar
     - If op is mint or transfer, JSON must have an "amt" field.
 - All required JSON fields must be strings.
 Numerical values like max, lim, amt, etc., are not accepted.
 Additional fields not discussed here can be of any type.
 - Empty strings in numerical fields are invalid.